sumwatshade/jest-transform-yaml/README.md

 # jest-transform-yaml

-> A Jest transformer that allows the import of YAML files
+> A [Jest](https://jestjs.io/) transformer that allows the import of YAML files

 ## Description

-When you store your data in YAML format for your application, you might want to import that data within your Jest tests.
-By default, Jest does not know how to import YAML files, so you will need to provide a transformer
+When you store your data in [YAML format](https://yaml.org/) for your application, you might want to import that data within your Jest tests.
+By default, Jest does not know how to import YAML files, so you will need to provide a transformer that can properly load it.

 ## Installation